-Outnumbered and Desperate to Survive
+I Was Outnumbered and Desperate to Survive

 It was a crazy crazy time, and I needed to develop some tricks in order to occupy my kids so that I could manage to get even the most basic things done.
-Short on sleep, short on time, constantly interrupted and rarely without someone small beside me, I learned quickly how to do things one-handed, how to tell when someone was about to do something they shouldn’t.
+I was short on sleep, short on time, constantly interrupted and rarely without someone small beside me.
+So I learned quickly how to do things one-handed.
+And how to tell when someone was about to do something they shouldn’t.

-Ask me how I know
+Ask me how I did it?

 One little munchkin all by himself can pull out every sock from your sock drawer, unroll the toilet paper, take off his diaper and run naked through the house eating the goldfish he mysteriously teleported from the top shelf of the cupboard (while leaving a trail of crumbs).. in 5 minutes flat.

 Tried and True Tips and Tricks

-Mothers for generations have been using tried and true sanity savers to manage a home, get things accomplished, and still keep those little active darlings safe, healthy, fed and clean.
+Mothers for generations have been using tried-and-true sanity savers to manage a home, get things accomplished, and still keep those little active darlings safe, healthy, fed and clean.

 1. Busy Bags

-AKA activity bags, or quiet boxes, busy bags are the secret weapon of the mother who needs to occupy her small child for at least 5 minutes, quietly and in one spot – and she doesn’t want to use the TV as a babysitter (or the television won’t hold her busy todder’s attention that long!!
+AKA activity bags, or quiet boxes, busy bags are the secret weapon of the mother who needs to occupy her small child for at least 5 minutes, quietly and in one spot – and she doesn’t want to use the TV as a babysitter (or the television won’t hold her busy toddler’s attention that long!!
 Ask me how I know.. lol!)

-Pinterest and google will give you tons of ideas, for different age levels from barely walking to preschool age (or even kindergarten).
+Pinterest and Google will give you tons of ideas, for different age levels from barely walking to preschool age (or even kindergarten).
 You can even purchase prepacked bags or boxes, if you don’t want to get the kits together yourself.

-It’s small enough that it fits into a small box, such as a shoebox, or large ziploc bag, and can be portable.
-And it usually won’t risk damage to child/clothes/surroundings.
+It’s small enough that it fits into a small box, such as a shoe box, or large Ziploc bag, and can be portable.
+And it usually won’t risk damage to the child, his clothes, or surroundings.
 The child can then be left unsupervised for a few moments — or at least not have mom’s full attention.

 Some ideas for your busy bag

 My favorites for the toddler age (12 mo to age 2) were:

 2. Naptime/Quiet time + Morning/evening

 Every once in a while, I need to reinforce this, but after the first initial training, it doesn’t take long to maintain the boundaries.
 I don’t advocate cry-it-out (so no nasty emails), but it does take consistent, repeated work to get the message across.
-Consistency is key.

 3. Mobility/reminder apps

-I shopped online while pulled in a parking lot or my driveway, while the kids were still strapped in their carseats.
+I shopped online while pulled in a parking lot or my driveway, while the kids were still strapped (and napping) in their carseats.
 I would plug in reminders on a memo or list app while nursing.
 And I could use videos or games on a tablet if I needed to occupy a child for a few moments so I could bathe a baby or change a diaper.

 My favorite time management apps include Wunderlist, OneNote (similar to Evernote), and Google Calendar.
-For my children, I like Starfall.com (free preschool educational games and activities), YouTube (preselected playlist), audiobooks (free audio books), and my Kindle (children’s story e-books).
+For my children, I liked Starfall.com (free preschool educational games and activities), YouTube (preselected playlist), audiobooks (free audio books), and my Kindle (children’s story e-books).

 4. House setup for success